 Is Drug Distribution a Felony in Salt Lake City, Utah?

 Whether or not drug distribution is a felony in Salt Lake City, Utah depends on the sort of drug involved and whether or not the convicted distributor is a repeat offender.
 Both state and federal law determine this.
 Federal law separates controlled substances into different categories based on their particular characteristics, while state law prohibits their distribution and determines criminal classification and the range of penalties.
 Salt Lake City is subject to the same controlled substances laws as the rest of the State of Utah.
-If you or a loved one was arrested on drug possession charges in Utah, talk to Salt Lake City drug trafficking defense attorney Darwin Overson today.
+If you or a loved one was arrested on drug possession charges in Utah, talk to Salt Lake City drug crime lawyer Darwin Overson today.

 Drug Distribution Felonies in Utah